Paycheck to Paycheck Psychology: Definition, Mechanisms, and Real-World Impact

 Start Today — Free

-SpendTrak uses behavioral AI to detect your spending patterns and intervene at the right moment.
+SpendTrak uses behavioral AI to show you the pattern that keeps you paycheck to paycheck — and interrupt it before the next payday spends itself.
 Not advice.
 Not judgment.
 Just a mirror.

 Frequently Asked Questions